 In an earlier section we talked about what the long term expected returns from various asset classes are.
 However, we continue to see investors choose investments with expectation of unreasonable (40-50%) returns.
 This is just not going to happen and in an attempt to generate that return, you are likely to be misled into investing in funds that have shown a temporary blip in performance.

 Look at returns of funds over a minimum 5 year period.
 A 2-3% outperformance for equities and a 0.5-1% outperformance in debt funds is the best you can expect and you should be aware of that.
-If you have any doubts, please refer to: How do I select a mutual fund?
+If you have any doubts, please refer to: how to choose mutual funds?

 2. Investing without understanding of underlying investments